RedisBloom/RedisBloom/docs/Cuckoo_Commands.md

 Adds an item to the cuckoo filter, creating the filter if it does not exist.

-Cuckoo filters can contain the same item multiple times, and consider each insert to be separate.
-You can use `CF.ADDNX` to only add the item if it does not yet exist.
+Cuckoo filters can contain the same item multiple times, and consider each insert as separate.
+You can use `CF.ADDNX` to only add the item if it does not exist yet.
+Keep in mind that deleting an element inserted using `CF.ADDNX` may cause false-negative errors.

 ### Parameters